Hamamatsu Station

 Hamamatsu Station (浜松駅, Hamamatsu-eki) is a railway station on the Tōkaidō Main Line and the Tōkaidō Shinkansen in Hamamatsu, Shizuoka, Japan, operated by the Central Japan Railway Company (JR Central).
-The local Enshū Railway Line terminus of Shin-Hamamatsu Station is 3 minutes' walking distance away.
+The local Enshū Railway Line terminus of Shin-Hamamatsu Station is three minutes' walking distance away.

 Lines

 Hamamatsu Station is served by the Tōkaidō Main Line and the high-speed Tōkaidō Shinkansen from Tokyo.
 The station is 257.1 kilometers from Tokyo Station.

 Station layout

-Hamamatsu Station has two island platforms serving Tracks 1-4 for the Tōkaidō Shinkansen, which are connected by an underpass a central concourse.
-At the same level as the Shinkansen tracks are the two island platforms serving Tracks 5-8 of the Tōkaidō Main Line.
+Hamamatsu Station has two island platforms serving Tracks 1-4 for the Tōkaidō Main Line, which are connected by an underpass a central concourse.
+At the same level as the Shinkansen tracks are the two island platforms serving Tracks 5 and 6 of the Tōkaidō Shinkansen.
 The station building has automated ticket machines, TOICA automated turnstiles and a staffed "Midori no Madoguchi" ticket office.